kvnn/kevinriggen/_posts/2011-11-30-Moving-favgoal-to-coffee-and-backbone.md

 ---
 layout: post
-title:  HOW I MOVED FAVGOAL FROM jQuery to Coffee + Backbone + jQuery
+title:  How I moved favgoal.com from jQuery to jQuery + coffee + Backbone
 ---